mapbox/carto/README.md

 ### Vim

-To install, download or clone this repository, then add the `vim-carto` directory located at `build/vim-carto` to your `~/.vim` file.
+To install, download or clone this repository, then copy the `vim-carto` directory located at `build/vim-carto` to your `~/.vim` directory.

+    cp build/vim-carto ~/.vim -R

 ## Credits